CharlieChenEC/sonic-utilities/doc/Command-Reference.md

   ```

   *NOTE:*
-    * Adding the -u or --untagged flag will set the member in "untagged" mode
+    * Adding the -u or --untagged flag will set the member in "untagged" mode.
     * Not allow to add ethernet port / port channel with L3 configuration to VLAN.
-The device only check ethernet port with L3 configuration currently.
-Add Port channel with L3 configuration to VLAN will cause vlanmgrd crashed now.

 - Example (Add Ethernet0 as member of the vlan 100):